 Day 1: Land, Check in

 Today you fly into Liberia International Airport!
 Go through immigration and customs, pick up your rental car and drive a little over an hour to Tamarindo.
+Make sure you do not fly into SJO International Airport, as the drive from San Jose to Tamarindo is at least 4-5 hours.

 After settling in and freshening up, head to the beach.
 On your way to the beach, stop by one of the many surf shops to book your surf lesson for day 2.